tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

         src: "/images/browser-js-demo-large.jpg"
 ---

+{{ preview }} Maybe you have a JS function that creates multiple list elements and you want to set attributes and apply styles, this is where the power client-side JavaScript really shines!

-{{ preview }} Client-side means that the JavaScript code is run on the client machine, which is the browser.
+Client-side means that the JavaScript code is run on the client machine, which is the browser.

 Server-side JavaScript means that the code is run on the server which is serving web pages.

 <h2 id="main-topics" class="dir-link">This post will aim to cover: {% directlink "main-topics" %}</h2>